gracelang/language/website/GraceDialects/logo.md

 Attempts to set the speed to less than 1 are ignored.

 You can ask for the turtle's current position using `position` and its heading using `angle`.
 The position is a `Point` object, like 56@12.
-The turtle always starst out in the center of the canvas.
+The turtle always starts out in the center of the canvas.
 The angle is measured in degrees, with North being zero.

 ### Bigger Pictures